clementroche/nuxt-three/README.md

 ```

 ## Contributing
-Pull requests or feedbacks are welcome
+Pull requests and feedbacks are welcome

 ## Demo
 [See the demo](https://nuxt-three.netlify.app/)